 Due to COVID19, video chat is the new black.
-Therapists are essential workers and whilst some are still seeing clients in person, most are now seeing clients for online therapy so reach out to them even if they don’t mention it on their website.
+Therapists are essential workers and whilst many are still seeing clients in person, most are also now seeing clients for online therapy so reach out to them even if they don’t mention it on their website.
 You can search for a therapist of your choice by:

 - using keywords such as counsellor + your concern + local area

 - via a Counselling & Psychotherapy Federation database